-- Adoration: Students in grades K-8 take the opportunity once a week to gather in church for Adoration of the Blessed Sacrament. - Assembly: The students in Grades K-8 gather once a month for assembly.
-Assembly is a time for prayer as a school community. - Mass/Prayer Services: Students in Grades K-8 attend an All-School Mass weekly, a grade level Mass monthly, and Mass on Holy and Feast Days. - Stewardship: Students have the opportunity to share their time, talent, and treasure through service projects during the year. - Reconciliation: The students are given the opportunity to receive the Sacrament of Reconciliation during the school year. - Sacramental Preparation: Students in Second Grade prepare for and receive the sacraments of Reconciliation and Holy Eucharist.
-Students prepare for the sacrament of Confirmation in Eighth Grade.
+- Adoration: Students in grades K-8 take the opportunity once a week to gather in church for Adoration of the Blessed Sacrament. - Assembly: The students in Grades K-8 gather once a week for assembly.
+Assembly is a time for prayer as a school community. - Mass/Prayer Services: Students in Grades K-8 attend an All-School Mass weekly and Mass on Holy Days of Obligation and Feast Days. - Stewardship: Students have the opportunity to share their time, talent, and treasure through service projects throughout the year. - Reconciliation: The students are given the opportunity to receive the Sacrament of Reconciliation during the school year. - Sacramental Preparation: Students in Second Grade prepare for and receive the Sacraments of Reconciliation and Holy Eucharist.
+Students prepare for the Sacrament of Confirmation in Eighth Grade.

-Parent-Teacher Organization
+Parent-Teacher Organization (PTO)